sarah-walker-pcem/pcem/TESTED.md

 - Airport Inc.
 - Aladdin
 - Alien vs Predator
-- Alien vs Predator 2 (demo)
+- Alien vs Predator 2 (Demo)
 - All New World of Lemmings
 - Alone in the Dark
 - Alone in the Dark 3
-- Alone in the Dark : The New Nightmare (demo)
+- Alone in the Dark : The New Nightmare (Demo)
 - Anachronox
 - Arkanoid
-- Armoured Fist 3 (demo)
+- Armoured Fist 3 (Demo)
 - Asghan (Demo)
 - Asteroids (1998)
 - Atlantis (Demo)